"Designing Growth Strategies is in our DNA"

 • For instance, in October 2022, Gastro Health partnered with Springfield Gastroenterology.
 Springfield Gastroenterology is joining with three physicians and one advanced practice provider.
 The company aimed to provide excellent care and personal attention through this partnership.

-• Additionally, in September 2021, Intermountain Healthcare and SCL Health, two non-profit healthcare organizations, merged and created a model of health systems for providing services in six states such as Colorado, Montana, Kansas, Idaho, Nevada, and Utah.
+• Additionally, in September 2021, Intermountain Healthcare and SCL Health, two non-profit healthcare organizations, merged and created a model of health systems for providing services in Colorado, Montana, Kansas, Idaho, Nevada, and Utah.

 Furthermore, private-equity firms investing heavily to acquire various smaller physician practices to provide financial security through partnerships are anticipated to bolster the market.